itlabbet/itlabbet.github.io/2020-05-13-Introduction.md

 ---
-title: Customize the Favicon
+title: Testing new post
-author: Cotes Chung
+author: itlabbet
-date: 2019-08-11 00:34:00 +0100
+date: 2020-05-13 07:00:00 +0100
-categories: [Blogging, Remove]
+categories: [Introduction, Presentation]
-tags: [favicon]
+tags: [itlabbet]
 toc: false
 ---

-In [**Chirpy**](https://github.com/cotes2020/jekyll-theme-chirpy/), the image files of [Favicons](https://www.favicon-generator.org/about/) are placed in `assets/img/favicons/`.
+In [**Google**](https://google.com/), the image files of [Favicons](https://www.favicon-generator.org/about/) are placed in `assets/img/favicons/`.
 You may need to replace them with your own.
 So let's see how to customize these Favicons.

 Whit a square image (PNG, JPG or GIF) in hand, open the site [*Favicon & App Icon Generator*](https://www.favicon-generator.org/) and upload your original image.